sfiala2/498_NO2_Pred/manuscript.md

 ![Figure 3.2.
 Training Data Absolute Error Geographic Distribution](images/Absolute_map_Final.png)

 Figure 3.2 shows that the absolute error is not spatially homogenous, with most of the outliers being in the West.
+Further analysis shows out of the 255 training points, 12 of those were outliers.
 As root mean squared error is the major performance metric of our model the extreme outliers are of particular note becuase they are weighted heavily in this metric.

 All the previous analysis was done on the training data but to ensure our model is robust, the model needs to be run on other data to ensure it valdity as a model.